- Limerick (poetry) - Wikipedia

 - Limerick - Examples and Definition of Limerick - Literary Devices

-A limerick is a poem that consists of five lines in a single stanza with a rhyme scheme of AABBA Most limericks are intended to be humorous, and many are considered bawdy, suggestive, or downright indecent
+A limerick is a poem, often humorous in nature, that consists of five lines in a single stanza with a rhyme scheme of AABBA

 - What Is a Limerick?
 75 Funny Limerick Examples Youll Love - Parade